stefanmintert/jira-cards/README.md

 1. The project contains a file named xhtml-to-xslfo.xsl by Doug Tidwell.
 I got the file from the original github repo when I forked it.
 The XHTML to FO transformation is required to render the rich text fields of a Jira issue, such as the description.
 When using the software I encountered some problems, i.e. rendering of tables and images didn't work well in all cases.
 Therefore I disabled some templates in xhtml-to-xslfo.xsl, to ensure the rendering just moves on, accepting that some content is missing in the generated PDFs.
 Right now non of those issues matters to me, and I didn't analyze the problem.
 So please don't expect a quick fix.
 1. For every XHTML snippet my software writes a temporary file and processes it with xhtml-to-xslfo.xsl.
 I don't like to write a couple of temporary files, but the only solution I know requires a non-free version of the Saxon XSLT processor.
 Michael Kay, the developer of Saxon, does an incredibly job and should be supported; without him the XSLT community would merely exist.
 If you use the software in a professional context, consider buying a paid-for version of Saxon.
+1. "My linked issues are not rendered - Why?"
+Links to issues are only rendered if the linked issue is part of the XML that is currently processed.
+When writing a JQL query for selecting issues, make sure you get all linked issues as well.
+"But why?"
+In my project(s) we have tons of links to other issues.
+But every time we print cards, we print only a small subset for a particular meeting.
+We have no benefit if we see on a printed card that there are a dozen linked, but for the purpose of the meeting unrelated issues.
+Therefore I drop links to issues, which are missing in my XML subset.

 # Background